Why Is My SASSA SRD Declined?

 • Alternative income sources identified

-This means Sassa has identified the applicant has an income flow of more than R595 per month.
+This means Sassa has identified that the applicant has an income flow of more than R595 per month.
 Sassa monitors your bank account cash flows.
 Receiving funds regularly through an e-wallet account or cash send will be identified as an alternative income source.

 • Identity verification failed

 The personal information provided does not match the Department of Home Affairs’ details.
-Reasons for identity verification errors include the misspelling of the name or surname or omission of one letter or letters in the name.
+Reasons for identity verification errors include the misspelling of the name or surname, or omission of one letter or letters in the name.
 Sassa advises applicants to enter the ID number, names, and surnames exactly as they are on the ID document or Smart ID card.

 • Existing Sassa grant